bihealth/reev/docs/doc_quickstart.rst

 5. The variants will be sorted by reciprocal overlap (the fraction of the overlap of the variant - yours and the ClinVar one - and the large of the variant lenghts).
    This is useful to find the "best fitting" one.
 6. Open the location of the variant in an external genome browser or an external tool for further analysis.
-7. Semi-automated assessment of the variant following ACMG standards using the AutoCNV tool.
+7. Semi-automated assessment of the variant following ACMG standards\ :footcite:p:`Richards:2015` using the AutoCNV\ :footcite:p:`Fan:2021` tool.
 8. See the location of the variant in an internal genome browser with useful tracks for interpreting the variant.

 For more details, see the section :ref:`doc_tutorial_strucvar` of the :ref:`doc_tutorial` or use the little (?) help icons on the page.